PUBLIC FLEET ELECTRIFICATION

 2. 12 non-EU countries have signed onto A.2 of the COP26 declaration committing to all new cars being zero emissions by 2040.
 These countries are Azerbaijan, Canada, Cape Verde, Chile, El Salvador, Iceland, Israel, Liechtenstein, New Zealand, Norway, the United Kingdom, and Uruguay.

-3. Taiwan has announced a plan to phase out internal combustion vehicles by 2040.
+7. Singapore has announced plans to ban registration of internal combustion cars and taxis by 2030 and phase out internal combustion vehicles by 2040.

-4. South Korea plans to phase out internal combustion vehicles by 2035.
+8. South Korea plans to phase out internal combustion vehicles by 2035.

-5. Singapore has announced plans to ban registration of internal combustion cars and taxis by 2035 and phase out internal combustion vehicles by 2040.
+10. Taiwan has announced a plan to phase out internal combustion vehicles by 2040.

-6. Thailand has set a target for 2035 to make all new vehicles electric.
+11. Thailand has set a target for 2035 to make all new vehicles electric.

 United States Gasoline Phaseout Advances

-Gasoline Car Ban in California
+Gasoline Car Ban In California

 California’s ACC II requires that all new passenger cars, trucks, and light duty vehicles sold in California be zero emissions by 2035.
 ACC II amends California’s Zero-Emission Vehicle Regulation to require automakers to sell an increasing number of zero-emission vehicles each year.
-These amendments support Governor Newsom’s 2020 Executive Order N-79-20 that requires all new passenger vehicles sold in California to be zero emissions by 2035.

 The percent of new vehicles that must be zero emissions each year under ACC II is as follows: